DaveyJH/ci-portfolio-one-v4/README.md

 - *"As an interested person, I would like to see some of Katie's work.
 I want to be able to contact Katie, perhaps connect with her via social media"*
 ***
 ### Initial Concept
 With photographic images featuring as a really important aspect of the site, I  hope to keep the design fairly free from other distractions.
 I anticipate using a fairly neutral colour scheme as I feel this will allow the content images to stand out more from the design aspects.
-The application is to be designed with 'mobile first' in mind.
+The application is to be designed with 'mobile first' in mind
 #### Wireframes
 <!-- wireframe images and link to more -->
 ![Home Page Wireframe](./readme-content/images/mob-home.png)
 *See [here](./readme-content/wireframes.md#tablet) for other device types*
+***
 #### Colour Scheme
 A neutral color scheme created using [coolors.co](https://coolors.co)